A civil and human rights attorney working at the intersection of race, technology & the law. Advancing social change for liberated futures.

 About

-An Alabama native with over a decade of experience in advocacy and social change, Clarence is committed to advancing transformative change with an interdisciplinary skillset.
+An Alabama native with over a decade of experience, Clarence is committed to advancing transformative social change through an interdisciplinary skillset in community-driven legal and policy advocacy.
 Clarence’s experience ranges from working at national organizations, including the NAACP Legal Defense Fund, to grassroots organizations in his native Alabama.
 He has worked in nonprofits, government, and academia in communities across the United States.
-Clarence is currently a member of the inaugural cohort of Just Tech Fellows and works as Senior Policy Counsel at the Center for Law and Social Policy.
-His work focuses on the role of AI technologies in reimagining structural racism—especially mass criminalization—within communities of color.
-He particularly focuses on the impact of school surveillance technologies and data criminalization techniques used against marginalized youth and young adults in school and community settings.
+He is a nationally recognized expert on the role of emerging technologies in producing racial injustice, with a particular focus on surveillance, discrimination, and criminalization of Black and brown communities.
+His work has especially focused on the impact of school surveillance technologies and data criminalization techniques used against marginalized youth and young adults in school and community settings.

 Technology & Racial Justice